MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/activity-events.md

 **oedc /snmp /clear**

-Follow these steps to remove all SNMP trap destinations:
+To remove all SNMP trap destinations, follow these steps:

 1. Open a command prompt with administrative credentials.